 - mpMRI/TRUS may offer valuable staging information when performed prior to definitive local therapy.
 However, the current staging accuracy has not demonstrated the capability to rule out microscopic capsular extension or positive margins.

-Evaluation for Local Recurence
+D. Evaluation for Local Recurence

-MpMRI can be of value in men with biochemical failure after radical prostatectomy and radiation therapy, to help evaluate for local recurrence versus systemic recurrence, to help guide biopsies, and to help inform therapy choice.
+mpMRI can be of value in men with biochemical failure after radical prostatectomy and radiation therapy, to help evaluate for local recurrence versus systemic recurrence, to help guide biopsies, and to help inform therapy choice.
 Suspicion of recurrence in the setting of biochemical failure is a valid reason for clinicians to request a mpMRI.

-After radical prostatectomy, mpMRI is a useful tool because there is both a functional component and anatomic component to the test, the combination can be used to help differentiate among local recurrence of tumor, normal residual prostate tissue, or scar or fibrosis with granulation tissue.58 MRI should be able to differentiate fibrosis and atrophic remnant seminal vesicles after prostatectomy from local relapse.
-DCE imaging appears to be the most sensitive sequence to detect local recurrence, but DWI could be substituted as a reasonable alternative without compromising diagnostic accuracy.59 Linder identified 187 men who underwent endorectal coil MRI with dynamic gadolinium-contrast enhancement followed by TRUS- guided prostatic fossa biopsy; local recurrence was identified in 132 patients, with 124 (94%) detected on e-coil MRI.
+After radical prostatectomy, mpMRI is a useful tool because there is both a functional component and anatomic component to the test, the combination can be used to help differentiate among local recurrence of tumor, normal residual prostate tissue, or scar or fibrosis with granulation tissue.117 mpMRI should be able to differentiate fibrosis and atrophic remnant seminal vesicles after prostatectomy from local relapse.
+DCE imaging appears to be the most sensitive sequence to detect local recurrence, but DWI could be substituted as a reasonable alternative without compromising diagnostic accuracy.118 Linder et al. identified 187 men who underwent endorectal coil MRI with dynamic gadolinium-contrast enhancement followed by TRUS- guided prostatic fossa biopsy; local recurrence was identified in 132 patients, with 124 (94%) detected on e-coil MRI.
 The median PSA was 0.59 ng/mL (range < 0.1–13.1), and median lesion size on MRI was 1 cm.
-Sensitivity, specificity, PPV and NPV was 91%, 45%, 85% and 60% respectively.60 Since current evidence suggests that for salvage radiation therapy, lower pre-radiation PSA levels correspond to more durable responses, it is important to note that even in patients with a low PSA (< 0.4 ng/mL) the sensitivity was 86%.61 When a lesion was identified on MRI, the positive biopsy rate was 65%, and positive biopsy rates were 51% if the lesion was < 1 cm, 74% if 1-2 cm, and 88% if > 2 cm.
-60
+Sensitivity, specificity, PPV and NPV was 91%, 45%, 85% and 60% respectively.119 Since current evidence suggests that for salvage radiation therapy, lower pre-radiation PSA levels correspond to more durable responses, it is important to note that even in patients with a low PSA (< 0.4 ng/mL) the sensitivity was 86%.120 When a lesion was identified on mpMRI, the positive biopsy rate was 65%, and positive biopsy rates were 51% if the lesion was < 1 cm, 74% if 1 cm – 2 cm, and 88% if > 2 cm.119

-Muller showed that in 10 patients, all had positive findings suspicious for local recurrence on mpMRI per entrance criterion.
-MRI-TRUS biopsies were positive in 10/16 lesions (62.5%) and 8/10 (80%) patients.63 Similarly, Roy evaluated 28 patients after surgery and 32 after radiation with a suspicion for recurrence and found that sensitivity with T2WI and spectroscopy sequences after surgery was 57% and 53%, respectively, and was 71% and 78%, respectively, after radiation.
+In an assessment of 10 patients, Muller et al. found that all 10 had positive findings suspicious for local recurrence on mpMRI per entrance criterion.
+MRI-TRUS biopsies were positive in 10/16 lesions (62.5%) and 8/10 (80%) patients.122 Similarly, Roy et al. evaluated 28 patients after surgery and 32 after radiation with a suspicion for recurrence and found that sensitivity with T2WI and spectroscopy sequences after surgery was 57% and 53%, respectively, and was 71% and 78%, respectively, after radiation.
 DCE-MRI alone showed a sensitivity of 100% and 96%, respectively, for post-surgery and post-radiation groups.
 DWI alone had a higher sensitivity for radiation (96%) than for surgery (71%).
-The combination of T2WI plus DWI plus DCE-MRI provided a sensitivity as high as 100% for detection of recurrence after radiation.64 Wu carry out a meta-analysis to assess the effectiveness of MRI during the follow-up of patients with prostate cancer after undergoing radiation or radical prostatectomy.
+The combination of T2WI plus DWI plus DCE-MRI provided a sensitivity as high as 100% for detection of recurrence after radiation.123 Wu et al. conducted a meta-analysis to assess the effectiveness of mpMRI during the follow-up of patients with prostate cancer after undergoing radiation or radical prostatectomy.
 14 studies were identified, 7 after surgery and 9 after radiation.
-DCE images were more sensitive and specific than T2 weighted images, but sensitivity was highest when DCE was combined with spectroscopy for both post-surgical and post-radiation patients.65
+DCE images were more sensitive and specific than T2 weighted images, but sensitivity was highest when DCE was combined with spectroscopy for both post-surgical and post-radiation patients.124

 - It is possible that mpMRI may be useful for follow up evaluation of men treated with radical prostatectomy or in situ ablative therapies (cryoablation or high frequency focal ultrasound, and radiation therapy).
 However, current information has not determined the diagnostic accuracy of this imaging modality in these settings.